 Read our full Phantom 3 Standard review.

-A ready-to-fly FPV racing drone that's well designed and well built.
+The R220 is a ready-to-fly FPV racing drone that's well designed and well built.
 It's very fast and manoeuvrable, and comes with an on-board video transmitter: you need only add your own FPV goggles (with appropriate video receiver) to get a first person view while flying.

 Read our full ViFly R220 review

 Hubsan's H501S comes with a built-in camera, and a remote control with a handy 3.7in screen.
 This means you can see a first person view as if you were on board - indeed, the remote also has an analogue video output for use with matching FPV goggles.

 It also has GPS and lasts around 20 minutes from a single charge, although it does take hours to recharge, so buy a spare battery or two - they're cheap enough.

 Read our full Hubsan H501S review to find out more.

 Hubsan X4 FPV